All Episodes

 Yeah.

-And he's like, hey yo, this is the best part.
+And he's like, hey, yo, this is the best part.

-and then he just like fucking punches the guy.
+And then he just like fucking punches the guy.

 That's Mo in the fucking studio.

-Yeah, fair use, Karan.
+Yeah, fair use, Quran.

 Thank you so much.

-Shout to Kran.
+Shout out to Karan.

 Cool.